 The Company is included in the consolidated federal income tax return and combined Texas franchise tax report filed by its parent, SAMCO Holdings, Inc. ("SHI").
-The Company's operations are conducted in the states of Texas and Kansas.
-In prior years the Company filed its own state income tax returns in states that do impose an income tax; tax expense within those states was immaterial.
-Income tax returns are subject to review by state and federal authorities for up to three years filings.
+The Company's operations are conducted in the states of Texas, California and Kansas.
+Income tax returns are subject to review by state and federal authorities for up to four years of filings.